-Dr Andrew Chater serves as Expert in Arctic Governance and International Decision Making.
+Dr Andrew Chater serves as Fellow and Country Lead for Canada at Polar Research and Policy Initiative, with an interest in Arctic Governance and International Decision Making.

 He is also a professor in political science at Brescia University College in London, Ontario.
 He completed his doctorate at the University of Western Ontario and was previously a graduate resident at the Rotman Institute of Philosophy.
 He holds a master’s degree from the University of Waterloo.
 His research interests include Arctic governance, geopolitics and security, as well as Canadian foreign policy.